Be0wulf5/CMR_filler/README.md

-It app helps you to fill the CMR
+This app will help you to fill out the CMR

 For prevent the error rename "stamp_.png" to "stamp.png"